Read the Obamas' Romantic Anniversary Messages to Each Other

 “Like the Beatles said: It’s getting better all the time.
 Thanks, babe, for 27 amazing years,” Obama said.

-Barack and Michelle Obama supporters were happy they shared their anniversary messages with the world if the comments are any indication.
+Barack and Michelle Obama supporters were happy they shared their anniversary messages with the world, if the comments are any indication.
 Their wedding day took place on Oct.
 3, 1992.